crississipi/smartspecs/DEPLOYMENT_AUDIT.md

 # Deployment Security Audit Report

 ## Date: $(date)
-## Platform: Replit
+## Platform: Render

 ## Executive Summary

-A comprehensive security audit has been completed to prepare the application for deployment on Replit.
+A comprehensive security audit has been completed to prepare the application for deployment on Render.
 All hardcoded credentials have been removed and replaced with environment variable references.
+The application is configured for Render with two web services: PHP (frontend/API) and Python (AI service).

 ## Security Issues Found and Fixed